 Categorization of trusts under the income tax rules as complying, foreign or non-complying affects the income tax treatment of distributions (other than of current year taxable income) to beneficiaries, with the most advantageous treatment (no further income tax liability) applying to distributions (other than of current year income) from complying trusts.
-Distributions from foreign trusts may be tax free if they are of realized capital gains or of corpus, while the only tax-free distributions from non-complying trusts are those of corpus.
+Distributions from foreign trusts may be tax free if they are of realized capital gains or of corpus, while the only tax-free distributions from noncomplying trusts are those of corpus.
 The concept of corpus is defined narrowly for New Zealand income tax purposes.
-Distributions from foreign and non-complying trusts are generally subject to ordering rules and may result in double taxation without effective relief under double-tax treaties.
+Distributions from foreign and noncomplying trusts are generally subject to ordering rules and may result in double taxation without effective relief under double-tax treaties.

 A comprehensive Inland Revenue Interpretation Statement on the income tax treatment of trusts was issued in 2018.
+A separate Interpretation Statement on the income tax treatment of distributions from foreign trusts was issued in 2019.